manymuch/Xgimi-4-Home-Assistant/README.md

 Current support command:
 ```
 play, pause, power, back, home, menu, right, left
-up, down, volumedown, volumeup, poweroff, volumemute
+up, down, volumedown, volumeup, poweron, poweroff, volumemute
 ```
 ### Dashboard example
 See [tv-card-example.yaml](tv-card-example.yaml) for a dashboard example using [tv-card](https://github.com/marrobHD/tv-card)

-## Limitation
-There is no way to **power on** the xgimi projector through this integration.
+## About Power-On with ble manufacture data
-The integration communicates with xigimi projector by UDP, once the projector is powered off, the only way to wake it up is using the bluetooth remote.
-However, I can not find any relevant threads about how to simulate the bluetooth remote.
+The integration communicates with xigimi projector by UDP except for the **poweron** command.
+Once the projector is powered off, the only way to wake it up is sending a special ble advertisement.
+Such a ble advertisement contains a special token called `manufacture data`.
+The manufacture data seems to be different for each model.
+Please go through issue [#5](https://github.com/manymuch/Xgimi-4-Home-Assistant/issues/5) for better understanding and how you can get manufacture data of your projector.
+The **poweron** command is in beta mode, it is not guaranteed to work every time.
+Please let me know if you have any issue with it.

 ## TODO
 - setup through UI
 - auto discovery
 - media player entity
 - more command support
-- publish a pyxgimi package

 This integration is in very early stage, contributions and suggestions are welcome!